 Furthermore, Charupat&Miu(2013) proposed a traditional speaking that Leveraged ETFs appeal primarily to short-term traders.
 These ETFs are, by design, not intended for long-term investors with a buy-and-hold strategy.
 Their goal is to provide the specified leveraged return on a daily basis. s.
 In addition, the embedded leverage makes these ETFs risky and speculative in nature.
 Consequently, they are used by short-term traders who want to express their directional views on the underlying benchmarks or to implement certain trading strategies (such as a long-short trade).(Charupat&Miu,2013)[16]

 On the ability of leveraged ETFs to achieve their daily investing targets, Trainor & Baryla report that, on average, leveraged ETFs do meet their daily targets.
 However, by examining longer periods, they find that the long-run returns of leveraged ETFs are not comparable to two or three times the return of benchmarks due to the constant leverage trap and the lognormal nature of continuously compounded returns.
-The authors also point out that the effect of compounded returns becomes more intense as holding period increases.
+The authors also point out that the effect of compounded returns becomes more intense as the holding period increases.
 Despite the inability of leveraged ETFs to achieve their stated multiples over longer periods, in the long run, they expose investors to volatility which equals the standard deviation of the index multiplied by the leverage ratio.
 (Trainor & Baryla,2008)[19]

 Murphy and Wright (2010) investigate the performance of twelve commodity-based leveraged ETFs.
 They find that these ETFs do manage to deliver their stated multiple in the short-run.
 However, in the long-run, these ETFs basically fail to perform as they are expected even though they reveal evidence that some of their sample’s funds performed better than their stated multiples in the long-run.
 The authors conclude by recommending against using leveraged ETFs in any sort of buy-and-hold strategies.(Murphy&Wright,2010)[21]

-Although Leveraged funds are not designed for a long-term buy-and-hold investment, there are also numerous studies contend that it is still beneficial for investors if they extend time of holding Leveraged Exchanged Traded Funds.
+Although Leveraged funds are not designed for a long-term buy-and-hold investment, there are also numerous studies contend that it is still beneficial for investors if they extend the time of holding Leveraged Exchanged Traded Funds.
 To date, however, the LETF return deviation remains largely unexplained, and there is no unified and executable framework for understanding the sources and underlying drivers of the numerous LETF return deviation components.
 (Tang&Xu,2013)[23].
 The primary unanswered concern with these investments is how long an investor can anticipate to retain these assets without experiencing significant leverage deterioration relative to the expected return, given the daily leverage ratio.
 (William & Carroll,2013)[20]

-Lu et al. (2012) demonstrate that over holding periods not exceeding one-month investors can safely assume that the leveraged (inverse) ETFs would provide twice the return (twice the negative return) of the tracking indices.
+Lu et al. (2012)[22] demonstrate that over holding periods not exceeding one-month investors can safely assume that the leveraged (inverse) ETFs would provide twice the return (twice the negative return) of the tracking indices.
 For longer periods, the performance of leveraged ETFs can differ from the return of indices multiplied by the leverage ratio.
 According to the authors, in the case of inverse ETFs, the deviation occurs over quarterly periods while for leveraged ETFs the deviation occurs for holding periods up to one year.